Artistic Directors

 Caleb Rondeau

-Caleb Rondeau is an up and coming face in the Manitoba choral scene.
-He is completing his bachelor of music - music education at the University of Manitoba with a specialization in senior years choral.
+Caleb Rondeau is an up and coming face in the Manitoba music scene.
+He holds a Bachelor of Music - Music Education degree from the University of Manitoba with a specialization in senior years choral music.
+He is currently completing his Bachelor of Education degree at the University of Manitoba in the senior years stream.

-As a Métis-Queer individual, Caleb is proud to have done presentations on Choir as a Gender Affirming Space for the Manitoba Choral Association’s IDEA corner as well as BEYOND Symposium.
-In the future, he hopes to run a choral program that focuses on inclusivity, while fostering the skills students need to make music beyond high school.
-Caleb is passionate about making choir a safer and more accessible place for all and is excited to bring his experiences to NUOVOCE as Apprentice Conductor.
+As an Indigiqueer individual, Caleb is proud to have done presentations on Choir as a Gender Affirming Space for the Manitoba Choral Association’s IDEA corner as well as BEYOND Symposium.
+In the future, he hopes to run a music program that focuses on inclusivity, while fostering the skills learners need to make music for life.
+Caleb is passionate about making the rehearsal room a safer and more accessible place for all.